torvalds/linux/Documentation/scsi/scsi-generic.rst

      - lk 2.4.17 : sg version 3.1.22

 .. [#] There were 3 changes to sg version 3.1.20 by third parties in the
-       next six Linux kernel versions.
+       next six GNU/Linux kernel versions.

-For reference here is a list of Linux kernels in the 2.2 series that had the new version of the sg driver:
+For reference here is a list of GNU/Linux kernels in the 2.2 series that had the new version of the sg driver:

      - lk 2.2.0 : original sg version [with no version number]